Bartwel27/cppMFormulas/README.md

 > Use ```NULL``` as a parameter to find its value.

 >[!WARNING]
->Dont give every parameter a value to avoid false return outputs, You use the NULL value on a parameter to find a value of a same param.
+>Dont give all parameters values of a function to avoid false return outputs, You use the NULL value on a parameter to find a value of a same param.